-At Michael Garron Hospital (MGH), quality care and patient safety are top priorities.
-The hospital believes in being accountable and open with the community about its performance and the quality services they can expect.
-The health and safety of patients and staff is MGH’s first priority and it takes the prevention of infectious diseases very seriously.
+At Michael Garron Hospital (MGH), quality care and patient safety are top priorities and we take the prevention of infectious diseases very seriously.
+We believe in being accountable and open with the community about our performance and the quality services our patients can expect.

 Preventing the Spread of Hospital Acquired Infections